 Top international buyers attended a May 16 preview of a Million Pound jewellery display by Garrard, jewellers to Britain's Royal Family.

-Top international buyers attended a May 16 preview of a Million Pound jewellery display by Garrard, jewellers to Britain's Royal Family.
+Background: Top international buyers attended a May 16 preview of a Million Pound jewellery display by Garrard, jewellers to Britain's Royal Family.
 The display - in London's fashionable Regent Street - opens to the public May 17 for 10 days.
 It reflects the best in British craftsmanship, with a trend for all-diamond pieces, although Princess Margaret's recent choice of a ruby and diamond engagement ring has lent new interest to the lustrous red stones.

 One model showed a diamond suit set in platinum, comprising necklace, brooch, rings, bracelet, and tiara - total value of GBP43,690.
 A small table carried jewellery worth half a million pounds.
 Naturally, strict security precautions were taken - uniformed and plain clothes guards.
 Garrard's managing director told a press man "You wouldn't get away with much" but he admitted that just as a grocer's shop loses a little tea Garrard occasionally loses a signed ring.